Thermodynamics and stability of equilibrium/non-equilibrium steady states in thermodynamically isolated/open systems -- case study for compressible heat conducting fluid: Isolated systems---spatially homogeneous rest state

-Furthermore, we calculate the G\^ateaux derivatives of the functional $ \mathcal{V}_{\mathrm{meq}, \, \widehat{\temp}, \, \widehat{\rho}}$, see~\eqref{eq:56}, at the spatially homogeneous rest state, and we do calculation in the density/temperature representation.
+Furthermore, we calculate the G\^ateaux derivatives of the functional $ \mathcal{V}_{\mathrm{meq}, \, \widehat{\temp}, \, \widehat{\rho}}$, see~\eqref{eq:99}, at the spatially homogeneous rest state, and we do calculation in the density/temperature representation.
 We already know that the first G\^ateaux derivative of this functional at point $\widehat{\rho}$, $\widehat{\temp}$ and $\widehat{\vec{v}}$ (spatially homogeneous rest state, $\widehat{\vec{v}} = \vec{0}$) vanishes in arbitrary direction $\widetilde{\temp}$, $\widetilde{\rho}$ and $\widetilde{\vec{v}}$.
 This is guaranteed by the identification of Lagrange multipliers in Section~\ref{sec:ident-lagr-mult}.
-The leading order non-trivial terms in the functional~\eqref{eq:49} are thus quadratic in the perturbation $\widetilde{\temp}$, $\widetilde{\rho}$ and $\widetilde{\vec{v}}$.
+The leading order non-trivial terms in the functional~\eqref{eq:91} are thus quadratic in the perturbation $\widetilde{\temp}$, $\widetilde{\rho}$ and $\widetilde{\vec{v}}$.

-Since we have the balance of mass, we can ignore the last term in the square bracket in~\eqref{eq:49} because the last term vanishes identically.
+Since we have the balance of mass, we can in~\eqref{eq:91} ignore all terms linear in $\rho - \widehat{\rho}$.
 (Note that now we are operating at the level of the functionals, not at the level of pointwise inequalities for the integrand.
 This contrasts with the previous discussion on the non-negativity of the integrand.)
 Furthermore, the G\^ateaux derivatives are easy to find for the kinetic energy term, hence we focus on calculation of G\^ateaux derivatives for the core part of the functional,

 Now we are ready to calculate the first and the second G\^ateaux derivative of this functional.
 The definition of the first and the second G\^ateaux derivative reads

 As we have already noted, the first G\^ateaux derivative vanishes by the construction.
 Concerning the second derivative we see that